rachidlamouri/rachidlamouri/README.md

 ## About Me

-I started out with Android development in Java, but quickly switched to JavaScript development, and now TypeScript development, for its portability and high level run time model.
-My experience is mainly full stack JavaScript development (not to be interpreted as: "a good frontend developer") with a self driven push to TypeScript in the past three years.
+I started out with Android development in Java, but quickly switched to JavaScript development, and now TypeScript development, for its portability and high level runtime model.
+My experience is mainly full stack TypeScript development.
 My immediate goal is to streamline my TypeScript development process, and build platform-agnostic patterns that I can port to other languages when I'm ready to start learning them.